wilsonmar/VisualStudio/PerfTest.md

 width="200" /></a>

 4).
-Select rule **Context Parameter Exists** or Probability rule to run a request only the specified percentage of the time.
+Select rule **Context Parameter Exists** or **Probability Rule** to run a request only the specified percentage of the time.

+**For Loop** modifies a context parameter where Counting Loop does not.

 ## <a name="ParametizeWebServers"> Parametize Web Servers</a>